HMCS Athabaskan (R79)

 HMCS Athabaskan was a Tribal-class destroyer that served with the Royal Canadian Navy in the immediate post-Second World War era.
 She was the second destroyer to bear the name "Athabaskan", after the many tribes throughout western Canada that speak Athabaskan family languages.
-Both this ship and the original HMCS Athabaskan were destroyers and thus this one became known as Athabaskan II.
+Both this ship and the original HMCS Athabaskan were destroyers and thus this vessel became known as Athabaskan II or "Athabee".